 and each must be demonstrated by all parties.

 The Vendor knows their software and the Client knows their business.
 No matter how much pre-sales investigation there is, the nuances and particular traits of the Stakeholder and User teams will only unveil themselves fully when you are up to your eyeballs and in full flow.

-The Client knows their team but has little idea of the innerworkings of your software, no matter how many demonstrations and workshops you provide there are assumptions made by the audience which the vendor could never have predicted (in their wildest dreams in some cases! - "you mean you have to put the data in yourself?"
+The Client knows their team but has little idea of the innerworkings of your software, no matter how many demonstrations and workshops you provide there are assumptions made by the audience which the vendor could never have predicted (in their wildest dreams in some cases!) "you mean you have to put the data in yourself?"

-In truth, the Vendor has probably done this before, granted a different team, perhaps different scale, different challenges but the milestones are the same and the methodology follows the a similar path.
-The Client might install new software once every 5-8 years maybe longer, persuading the client to follow your lead, respond with information by return, provide everything asked for, when its asked for and be proactive in learning all they can, is a good position to take as a Client.
-Oh, and not changing the goal posts without accepting the resulting amendments to budget and timeframe.
+In truth, the Vendor has probably done this before, granted a different team, perhaps different scale, different challenges but the milestones are the same and the methodology follows the similar path.
+The Client might install new software once every 5-8 years maybe longer, persuading the client to follow your lead, respond with information by return, provide everything asked for, when its asked for, and be proactive in learning all they can, is a good position to take as a Client.
+Oh, and not changing the goal posts without accepting the resulting amendments to budget and time-frame.

 There will always be one (hopefully not more) fly in the ointment - a disrupter, and not of the positive kind.
-As a vendor the last thing you want is to appear a tattle tail; going to the Principle and sneaking on the one that isn't pulling their weight, or worse still appears to be proactively de-railing everyone else's best efforts.
+As a Vendor the last thing you want is to appear a tattletale; going to the Principle and sneaking on the one that isn't pulling their weight, or worse still appears to be proactively de-railing everyone else's best efforts.
 But deploying all the charm and inclusion tactics in the world can still fall short if someone is really set on causing an issue.
 There are some big bucks at stake and in some cases people's careers.
-If someone needs to be put back in line then alas it can fall to the Vendor to dish the dirt!
+If someone needs to be put back in line, then alas it can fall to the Vendor to dish the dirt!

 We just sent you an email.
 Please click the link in the email to confirm your subscription!